root-project/web/manual/python/index.md

 Ensure that the Python command is executed where the `libPyROOT.so` ROOT extension module is located.
 This is the main entry point for any Python script using the ROOT classes.

-PyROOT scripts work as a usual Python scripts.
+PyROOT scripts work as usual Python scripts.
 You just need to import ROOT:

 ```
 import ROOT